seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 You can retrieve all the attributes of device (speaker) information through DeviceObj object, and it is specified in DeviceObj.java.
 The following table shows the list of information that DeviceObj provides.

-In the table, "Fixed/Variable" column means if the attribute value is a fixed value during the execution, or can be changed by itself or by calling APIs.
+In the table, "Fixed/Variable" column means the attribute value is a fixed value during the execution, or can be changed by itself or by calling APIs.
 "Set by API" column means whether the value of the attribute can be changed by API calls.

 Note
 	All the attributes in DeviceObj.java are "readonly".
 So, you can only read the value of each attribute.
 You need to use corresponding API functions to change the values of the attributes.